 What is a Personal Brand Identity?

 By showing clearly who you are, what you believe and what your mission is, those who might want to work or buy from you can see if they empathise with what you are all about.

 For example: “I’m a woodworker from Belfast, Northern Ireland, I left my job to make unique products because I love seeing the joy people get from my work.
 I believe in community, charity, family, hard work and nature.
 I want to delight people with work designed to celebrate their home”.

 In this hypothetical personal brand identity we can tell so much more about the person than a simple product page.
 Plus, like it or not, it is human nature for us to decide if this is someone we’d want to do business with or work with.

 Personal Brand Attributes

 What words best describe you?
-But don’t think about WHAT you are, consider who you are…what motivates you, what you are all about and what people can expect from you.
+But don’t think about what you are, consider who you are.
+What motivates you and what people can expect from you?

 What Does Your Personal Brand Mean?